catmorbid/cybergod-mkdocs/docs/systems/core-mechanics.md

 ### Rerolls

 Sometimes you have the option to spend a **Reroll** on a test vastly improving your chances of success or improving the outcome.
 Each Reroll allows you to pick any number of rolled dice and roll them again.
-You must keep the new results, but any successes generated from the rerolled dice are counted together with the previously rolled (and kept) dice.
-Usually it makes most sense to only reroll dice that did not generate any successes in the first place.
+You must keep the new results.
+When rerolling a skill test, it makes most sense to only re-roll dice that did not generate any successes, otherwise you will risk those dice producing zero successes.

 !!! example
 	Kris is facing a high-risk negotiation and needs to convince an enemy mercenary to stand down before the situation escalates.
 GM states it's a Hard `Persuasion x Mind` test, so Kris rolls 6D10 and gains 3, 4, 6, 2, 1, 1, generating only 1 success out of the 3 required.
 Facing a failure, He decides to spend a point of Resolve to reroll the five failed dice, rolling 7,10,5,2,1 adding 4 successes for a total of 5 successes.
 That's more than enough to succeed with flying colors.